SamBailey6194/pointless_impressions/docs/markdowns/DEVELOPMENT.md

 This document explains how to set up and contribute to the **Pointless Impressions** project in a development environment.
 All development work should branch off `dev`.

-In the guide there is mention of venv and Docker.
-You won't need to run ```python manage.py runserver``` as the local host will be run via the Docker Container we build later.
+As we are running Docker, you won't need to run ```python manage.py runserver``` as the local host will be run via the Docker Container we build later.

-Venv is only for managing the `requirements.txt` and the `package.json` so other devs get your updated packages and dependencies.
+You will need to manage `requirements.txt` and the `package.json` in the Docker console, this will be explained later.

 ---